epfl-ada/ada-2024-project-panada/README.md

 - Terms analyzed: 'http', 'ad', 'shop', 'support'
 - Log-scale representation with average trend line in red

+### Research Question 3: How has creator content strategy evolved to reflect professional monetization approaches?
+1) Data sources :
+- Time series data (`df_timeseries_en.tsv.gz`) tracking metrics like views, subscribers, upload patterns, and activity.
+- Channel metadata containing monetization information extracted from video descriptions

+2) Monetization Categories:
+We used the types of revenue streams obtained by analyzing keywords in video descriptions: Affiliate, Membership, Merchandise, sponsored, etc....

+Data processing:
+1) We cleaned the df_timeseries_en.tsv.gz by removing NaNs and converted the datetime into a suitable date format.
+2) We merged the monetization informations extracted from the videos metadata with the channels dataset.
+The merging script can be found in `src/scripts/generate_channel_data_with_monetization.ipynb`

+Analysis :
+- Production Analysis: We compared weekly video production 52 weeks before and after monetization and used a vertical line to mark the monetization date.
+We tracked average weekly change in video count with 95% confidence intervals
+- Content Duration Analysis: We tracked how video length changed before and after monetization and analyzed whether creators invested in longer, more in-depth content
+- Subscriber-to-View Ratio Analysis: We calculated how effectively channels converted viewers to subscribers and normalized to show subscribers gained per 1,000 views.
+We tracked changes in this ratio around monetization.
+- Cross-Sectional Comparison: We compared different monetization strategies (affiliate, membership, merchandise, etc.) and analyzed how each strategy influenced metrics like upload frequency, views, subscribers, and video duration

 ### Research Question 4: How can we help content creators to evolve their community management evolved from casual interaction to professional engagement strategies ?